Universalism and the Latter Day Saint movement: The Vision

 On February 16, 1832, Joseph Smith and Sidney Rigdon announced they had received a revelation from God outlining the "important points touching the salvation of man."
 According to the revelation, all humanity will be saved in one of three degrees of glory, except for a small number who commit the unpardonable sin who will be banished to outer darkness.
 This revelation became known as "the Vision".

 Many converts to the early church disagreed with Universalism and felt the Book of Mormon justified their views.
 When news of "the Vision" reached the branches of the church, it was not well received by all and seen by many as a major shift in theology towards Universalism.
-An antagonistic newspaper wrote that with "the Vision" Joseph Smith had tried to "disgrace Universalism by professing ... the salvation of all men."
+An antagonistic newspaper wrote that with "the Vision", Joseph Smith had tried to "disgrace Universalism by professing ... the salvation of all men."

-The branch in Geneseo, New York was particularly apprehensive.
+The branch in Geneseo, New York, was particularly apprehensive.
 Ezra Landon, a leader of the Geneseo branch who had convinced a number of others against the Vision, told visiting missionaries that "the vision was of the Devil & he believed it no more than he believed the devil was crucified ... & that he Br Landing would not have the vision taught in the church for $1000."
-Joseph Smith sent a letter to the branch making clear that disbelief in the Vision was an excommunicable offense, and after refusing to change his position Landon was excommunicated.
+Joseph Smith sent a letter to the branch making clear that disbelief in the Vision was an excommunicable offense, and after refusing to change his position, Landon was excommunicated.

 Brigham Young said, It was a great trial to many, and some apostatized because God was not going to send to everlasting punishment heathens and infants, but had a place of salvation, in due time, for all, and would bless the honest and virtuous and truthful, whether they ever belonged to any church or not.
 It was a new doctrine to this generation, and many stumbled at it. ...
 My traditions were such, that when the Vision came first to me, it was directly contrary and opposed to my former education.
 I said, Wait a little.
 I did not reject it; but I could not understand it.
 Joseph Young, Brigham's brother, said, "I could not believe it at first.
 Why the Lord was going to save every body."

-"The Vision" was not published until five months after it was received, and after the first two years was rarely mentioned in the 1830s or early 1840s.
+"The Vision" was not published until five months after it was received, and after the first two years, it was rarely mentioned in the 1830s or early 1840s.
 After the tepid reception of "the Vision", Joseph Smith gave instruction to missionaries to "remain silent" about it, until prospective converts had first believed the basic principles.